AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/add-a-calculated-field.md

 To reuse an existing calcualted custom field:

-1. Begin creating or editing a custom form, as described in [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+1. Begin creating or editing a custom form, as described in [Design a form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

 1. On the top-left side of the screen, click **Field library**.